Computer-Science-Association/recruits-landing/index.md

 - In case you don't have your BITS email yet, use f20203XXX@pilani.bits-pilani.ac.in (where XXX is any 3 digit number) to sign up.
 We will contact you using your phone number in that case.
 - We'll be adding stages and giving answers and hints to previous stages, as time passes.

+## [Update]

+Seeing the overwhelming response and since so many people have completed the stage 5, we are working on **Adding a new Stage**.
+For this, there'll be a downtime from 12:00 pm (09/11/2020) for a few minutes (sorry for the inconvenience).
+Hope you enjoy it!

 More?
 Visit our latest project: [bits-feed.org](https://bits-feed.org)